Come Fly with Me

 The rhamphorhynchoids

-Rhamphorhynchoidea16 is not a real genus, more like an informal grouping of the earliest, most basal pterosaurs.
+Rhamphorhynchoidea16: Go to reference 16 at the end of the page is not a real genus, more like an informal grouping of the earliest, most basal pterosaurs.
 The term is considered outdated, and the name “non-pterodactyloid pterosaurs” is usually seen as more accurate, but who wants to be named after what you aren’t?
 It’s like Care Bears and Care Bear Cousins all over again.
-Brave Heart Lion deserved better than to be just another “Care Bear Cousin”, he was his own plushy man-lion.17
+Brave Heart Lion deserved better than to be just another “Care Bear Cousin”, he was his own plushy man-lion.17: Go to reference 17 at the end of the page

 These early pterosaurs often shared features that would be less common in their later relatives, like a long tail, rows of sharp teeth, and relatively small bodies compared to the gargantuan flyers they would one day evolve into. (ouuuuu…. foreshadowing)